 A: Our philosophy identifies alcohol abuse and drug abuse as primary, chronic and progressive disorders.
 These disorders affect the ability to effectively cope with life.
 As a result, addicts begin a progressive deterioration in all major areas of their lives.
 The addictive signs show up physically, mentally, socially and spiritually.
 This also begins an intensive erosion of family values and relationships.

-Throughout the healing process, AAC believes that early and continuing involvement with 12 step self-help groups is crucial in the ongoing recovery of the alcoholic/addict and their family.
+Throughout the healing process, ATC believes that early and continuing involvement with 12 step self-help groups is crucial in the ongoing recovery of the alcoholic/addict and their family.

 Q: Is treatment gender-specific?